Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Preliminaries

-In what follows, we will need to make use of the following subgroups of $\Mod(S)$.
-The {\em pure mapping class group} $\PMod(S)$ is the subgroup of $\Mod(S)$ whose elements induce the trivial permutation on the space of ends and fix each boundary component pointwise.
-If $S=\Sigma_g$, the {\em compactly supported} (pure) mapping class group $\PMod_c(\Sigma_g)$ is the subgroup of $\Mod(\Sigma_g)$ whose elements are the identity outside a compact subsurface of $\Sigma_g$, called a {\em support}; note that such a mapping class may be naturally regarded as an element of the mapping class group of a finite-type surface.
-Finally, observe that both $\PMod(\Sigma_g)$ and $\PMod_c(\Sigma_g)$ are infinitely-generated groups.
+In what follows, we will need to make use of the following further subgroups of $\Mod(S)$.
+The {\em pure mapping class group} $\PMod(S)$ is the subgroup of $\Mod(S)$ whose elements fix every topological end of $S$.
+The {\em compactly supported} mapping class group $\PMod_c(\Sigma_g)$ is the subgroup of $\PMod(\Sigma_g)$ whose elements are the identity outside a compact subsurface of $\Sigma_g$.
+The following is an easy observation: